-Have you ever been strolling along beside a freshly mowed lawn, golf course or cricket pitch, soaking up that invigorating smell from the ground at your feet?
+Have you ever been strolling along beside a freshly mowed lawn, golf course or baseball field, soaking up that invigorating smell from the ground at your feet?
 The smell of freshly cut grass is one of life’s most unusual pleasures.
-In fact, it almost makes it worth mowing every week… almost.
+In fact, it almost makes it worth mowing the grass every week… almost.

-Fresh-cut grass gets its distinctive smell due to a compound known as “cis-3-hexenal”.
-This aldehyde is what grass releases when you cut off part of the blade’s material.
-However, as with all things in nature, cis-3-hexenal turns up in myriad places.
-This is what gives strawberries the sweet smell that we know so well, and a similar compound is what gives the lush taste to apple juice.
-Similar compounds are also found in olives, spices, and types of alcohol.
-Some companies add it as an artificial flavoring in food products to give it a rich and earthy flavor.
+As with all things in nature, cis-3-hexenal and molecules similar to it turn up in myriad places.
+It is what gives strawberries the sweet smell that we know so well, and a similar compound is what gives the lush taste to apple juice.
+These chemicals are also found in olives, spices, and certain types of alcohol.
+Some companies add it as an artificial flavoring in food products to create a rich and earthy flavor.